linuxlawson/budget-buddy/README.md

 Two more questions and click 'remainder' and done.

-All fields must be filled in, even if with 0, else: wont work.
+Note: All fields must be filled in, even if with 0, else: wont work.
 Will not do decimals at this time, whole numbers only.